sinch/ios-call-your-twitter-friends/README.md

 Great, now the user will be asked to grant the app access to Twitter.
 If access is granted, the app will move to the next screen.

-The next step is to get a list of all the user's friends (whoever they follow on Twitter).
+Next, get a list of everyone the user follows.

 Head to **MasterViewController.m**.
-Let's add a method to get all of the user's friends using a Twitter API request.
+Let's add a method to get everyone the user follows using a Twitter API request.

 ```objective-c
 - (void) getFriends {